lightning/bolts/04-onion-routing.md

    * [`4`:`outgoing_cltv_value`]
    * [`12`:`padding`]

-Using the `per_hop`, the sender is able to precisely specify the path and structure of the HTLCs forwarded at each hop.
-As the `per_hop` is protected under the packet-wide HMAC, the information it contains is fully authenticated with each pair-wise relationship between the HTLC sender and each intermediate node in the path.
-Using this end-to-end authentication as well as cross-checking the HTLC parameters with the values specified within the `per_hop`, forwarding nodes are able to ensure that the incoming node hasn't forwarded an ill-crafted HTLC.
+Using the `per_hop`, the origin node is able to precisely specify the path and structure of the HTLCs forwarded at each hop.
+As the `per_hop` is protected under the packet-wide HMAC, the information it contains is fully authenticated with each pair-wise relationship between the HTLC sender (origin node) and each hop in the path.

+Using this end-to-end authentication, in addition to cross-checking the HTLC parameters with the `per_hop`'s specified values, each hop is able to ensure the origin node hasn't forwarded it an ill-crafted HTLC.

 Field descriptions:

-   * `short_channel_id`: [FIXME: Please reword, meaning is unclear] The channel used to route the message, which implies the next hop is the other end of the channel.
+   * `short_channel_id`: The ID of the channel used to route the message, [FIXME: Please reword, meaning is unclear] which implies the next hop is the other end of the channel.

-   * `amt_to_forward`: The amount, in milli-satoshis, to forward to the next (outgoing) hop specified within the routing information.
+   * `amt_to_forward`: The amount, in millisatoshis, to forward to the next receiving peer specified within the routing information.

-     This value amount MUST factor in the computed fee for this particular hop.
-When processing an incoming Sphinx packet along with the HTLC message it's encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected; as this indicates a prior node in the path has deviated from the specified parameters:
+     This value amount MUST include the processing node's computed _fee_ for the receiving peer.
+When processing an incoming Sphinx packet, along with the HTLC message it's encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected; as this indicates a prior hop has deviated from the specified parameters:

         incoming_htlc_amt - fee >= amt_to_forward

-     Where `fee` is either calculated according to the receiving node's advertised fee schema (as described in [BOLT 7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#htlc-fees)) or is 0, if this node is the final hop.
+     Where `fee` is either calculated according to the receiving peer's advertised fee schema (as described in [BOLT 7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#htlc-fees))
+     or is 0, if the processing node is the final node.

    * `outgoing_cltv_value`: The CLTV value that the _outgoing_ HTLC carrying the packet should have.

         cltv_expiry - cltv_expiry_delta >= outgoing_cltv_value

-     Inclusion of this field allows a node to both authenticate the information specified by the original sender, and the parameters of the HTLC forwarded, and ensure the original sender is using the current `cltv_expiry_delta` value.
+     Inclusion of this field allows a hop to both authenticate the information specified by the origin node, and the parameters of the HTLC forwarded, and ensure the origin node is using the current `cltv_expiry_delta` value.
      If there is no next hop, `cltv_expiry_delta` is 0.
-     If the values don't correspond, then the HTLC should be failed and rejected as this indicates that either the incoming node has tampered with the intended HTLC values, or the origin has an obsolete `cltv_expiry_delta` value.
+     If the values don't correspond, then the HTLC should be failed and rejected as this indicates that either a forwarding node has tampered with the intended HTLC values, or the origin node has an obsolete `cltv_expiry_delta` value.
-     The node MUST be consistent in responding to an unexpected `outgoing_cltv_value`, whether it is the final hop or not, to avoid leaking its position in the route.
+     The hop MUST be consistent in responding to an unexpected `outgoing_cltv_value`, whether it is the final node or not, to avoid leaking its position in the route.

    * `padding`: This field is for future use and also for ensuring that future non-0-`realm`